vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 Integrating a flexible, practical, simple WASM engine means we can:

 * Expose one common interface to any existing and future languages.
-* Allow large-scale users to use custom protobufs.
+* Allow large-scale users to use custom encodings.
 * Support and advertise a plugin system.
 * Empower us to modularize Vector's components and increase maintainability.
 * Share a common plugin format with Tremor.